jazenwong/wong-blog/_posts/alchemy/2020-04-11-rorys-rules-of-alchemy.markdown

 categories: alchemy
 description: The rules listed in Rory's book.
 permalink: rorys-rules
+image: Nike_Shoe.jpg
+image-description: Nike killed the sneaker game by using scarcity branding.
 ---

 1. The opposite of a good idea can also be a good idea.